gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

 Don't get me wrong: one day or another you'll have to read the [documentation](http://symfony.com/doc/current/index.html), and you'll have to practice a lot in order to master it.
-But forn now this guide should be a good start for you.
+But for now this guide should be a good start for you.

 In the first article of this series, you'll learn about